pinohu/DYNASTY/empire-bible/volume-iv-technology-automation/book-7-technology-infrastructure/chapter-19-suitedash-command-center.md

 #### Implementation Kit Mode
 **Step-by-step, click-level instructions**:
-- "Go to Settings → XYZ → turn on ABC"
+- "Go to Settings â†’ XYZ â†’ turn on ABC"
 - "Create this form with these fields"
 - "Create this project template with these tasks"
 - Designed for you or a VA to implement without guessing